 Did you ever enter your elementary school's Science Fair?
 Maybe you came up with one of those tornadoes in a soda bottle, or if you were like me, you went all out for the giant exploding volcano that pissed off your mom when it spilled all over the dining room table.
 There are a lot of ways for kids to steal the show at the Science Fair, but Ace Davis set out to prove one of the sports world's greatest mysteries ever.

 Ace, who plays quarterback for his own football team in Lexington, Kentucky, conducted his Science Fair project on his least favorite football player ever: New England Patriots quarterback Tom Brady.
-The 10-year-old’s hypothesis?
-He was going to catch the five-time Super Bowl winning quarterback red-handed for the cheater Ace Davis believes he really is.
+The 10-year-old's hypothesis?
+He was going to catch the six-time Super Bowl winning quarterback red-handed for the cheater Ace Davis believes he really is.

 According to the Facebook post from his father Christopher Davis, Ace won his school Science Fair and is entering his project at the district level.